MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-live-migration-smb-bandwidth.md

 The following example uses the formula to calculate the bandwidth limit for a cluster with four nodes.
 Each node has four 10GB network adapters, with two cluster networks with two adapters each.
 Only one cluster network has Live Migration enabled.
-The two network adapters used for Live Migration are also used for other cluster traffic, Live Migration should not consume more than 50% of the available bandwidth.
+The two network adapters used for Live Migration are also used for other cluster traffic, Live Migration shouldn't consume more than 50% of the available bandwidth.

 TODO: insert example

 The bandwidth limit is calculated as a percentage of the total bandwidth available to the cluster.
 The total bandwidth is 40GB and the default SMB Bandwidth Limit Factor is 2500, or 25%.
 Therefore, the default SMB Live Migration reservation would then be 10GB (25%).
-This means that the default SMB bandwidth limit will be 10GB, or 50% of the Live Migration network bandwidth.
+Meaning that the default SMB bandwidth limit is 10GB, or 50% of the Live Migration network bandwidth.

-Therefore, if live migration is using SMB through the interconnect, it will be limited to 10GB.
-However, SMB would be going between the nodes through the 2 RDMA capable NICs, which together have a total of 20GB of bandwidth.
-Therefore, it may use up to 50% of the available bandwidth of the 2 RDMA capable physical NICs.
+Therefore, if live migration is using SMB through the interconnect, it's limited to 10GB.
+However, SMB would be going between the nodes through the two NICs, which together have a total of 20GB of bandwidth.
+Therefore, it may use up to 50% of the available bandwidth of the two physical NICs.

 ## Configure Live Migration performance options

-When using Hyper-V in a cluster, the cluster nodes should be configured consistently.
+When you're using Hyper-V in a cluster, the cluster nodes should be configured consistently.
 To use the SMB bandwidth limit, the cluster nodes must be configured to use SMB for Live Migration.
 To learn more about Live Migration performance options, see
 [Virtual Machine Live Migration Overview](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh831435(v=ws.11)).